 “Waihi Beach is our favorite spot in the country,” says Ali, “it’s the reason we left the city six years ago.
 We love this little piece of paradise and love sharing it with our guests.”
-Unlike many European beaches, Waihi Beach is never crowded but, as visitors will soon realise, it’s hard to spend a day here without making new friends.
+Unlike many European beaches, Waihi Beach is never crowded but, as visitors will soon realize, it’s hard to spend a day here without making new friends.

 “One of our guests remarked how you could always spot the Kiwi on a European beach as they were the ones introducing themselves to the people around them.
 It’s the same here, head for the beach and you’ll soon meet lots of interesting people.”
-Greg and Ali encourage their guests to get stuck in to local activities and visitors to the lodge can take a chauffeured Harley Davidson tour, numerous scenic walks or even try their hand at torpedo fishing, a typical local pastime.
+Greg and Ali encourage their guests to get stuck in to local activities and visitors to the lodge can take a chauffeured Harley-Davidson tour, numerous scenic walks or even try their hand at torpedo fishing, a typical local pastime.
 “Torpedo fishing is great for people who don’t really have sea legs,” explains Greg.
 “You just launch the torpedo from the beach and pull it in later, hopefully with a catch or two on the line.”

 Greg’s other great love is rugby and with New Zealand hosting the Rugby World Cup this year he is looking forward to seeing some international action on home turf.
 “I’d happily take visitors to a local game.
 For us it’s all about sharing the wonderful life we have here, and the most important thing is for guests to really feel like this is their home away from home.”